bounded-maps/maps-of-reality/README.md

 - **Explicit limits**
   Every model has boundaries.
 Where something breaks is as important as where it works.

-- **Humans are constrained systems**
-  Cognition, belief, morality, and behavior are shaped by evolution, incentives, and finite resources.

 ---

 ## Contributing